devtron-labs/devtron/docs/user-guide/telemetry.md

 ## OVERVIEW

-Devtron uses telemetry data for monitoring and managing client engaged with our open source application. to provide better service and feature we have to measure the current usage.
+Devtron uses telemetry data for monitoring and managing clients engaged with our open source application. to provide better service and feature we have to measure the current usage.

-Once client start installation, application start sending events on different stages. commonly `installattion start` , `installation in progress`,
+Once a client starts installation, applications start sending events on different stages. commonly `installation start` , `installation in progress`,
 `installation failure`, `upgrade start`,`upgrade success`,`upgrade failure` etc.